-The Project pipeline route crosses approximately 30.6 miles of Ashland County and 10.5 miles of Iron County in Wisconsin.
-Two mainline block valves will be installed in Bayfield County, three in Ashland County and two in Iron County.
+The Project pipeline route crosses approximately 30.5-6 miles of Ashland County and 10.6-5 miles of Iron County in Wisconsin.
+One new mainline block valve will be installed at the existing Ino Pump Station, located in Bayfield County.
+Two mainline block valves will be installed in Bayfield County, three in Ashland County and one-two in Iron County.
 Ashland County is approximately 32 percent wetlands.
 Bayfield County is approximately 12 percent wetlands, and Iron County is approximately 31 percent wetlands (based on WDNR Wisconsin Wetland Inventory ["WWI"] data).
 The Project is in the Lake Superior drainage basin.
 WDNR watersheds crossed by the pipeline route include Fish Creek, Lower Bad River, White River, Marengo River, Upper Bad River, Tyler Forks, Potato River, and Montreal River.